WUPHF.com: Synopsis

-Ryan Howard (B. J. Novak) has convinced Michael Scott (Steve Carell), Darryl Philbin (Craig Robinson), Stanley Hudson (Leslie David Baker), Andy Bernard (Ed Helms), and Pam Halpert (Jenna Fischer) to invest in his startup business, a cross-portal messaging system housed at WUPHF.com.
+Ryan Howard has convinced Michael Scott, Darryl Philbin, Stanley Hudson, Andy Bernard, and Pam Halpert to invest in his startup business, a cross-portal messaging system housed at WUPHF.com.
 While Ryan touts a planned "investors ski weekend", Michael learns that there is already an offer to buy out WUPHF.com, but also that Ryan only has nine days of funding left before his venture collapses.
-Ryan's subsequent sales pitch falls apart when he reveals that the potential buyer is the Washington University Public Health Fund, who are only interested in the URL because it contains their initials, WUPHF.
+Ryan's subsequent sales pitch falls apart when he reveals that the potential buyer is the Washington University Public Health Fund, who are only interested in the domain name because it contains their initials, WUPHF.
 While the others demand that Ryan sell the company, Michael defends him, and because Michael is the majority shareholder in the company, his decision stands.

 Pam privately tells Michael that Ryan has never viewed Michael as a best friend, and is merely taking advantage of Michael's affection and loyalty for him.
 Pam reminds Michael that other people have money at stake, and they will all lose money if he and Ryan do not sell the company.
 Michael is later upset by Ryan when he refuses to have dinner with him, and again when Ryan supports Michael's theoretical plan to get a second mortgage to fund WUPHF.com.
 While Michael refuses to sell the company, he pressures Ryan to save everyone's money and find a suitable course of action.
 Ryan, unable to make WUPHF.com profitable, decides to sell the company, to Michael's relief.

-Meanwhile, Dwight Schrute (Rainn Wilson) hosts a hay festival in the parking lot for the Thanksgiving holiday, distracting him from a contractual obligation to have sex with Angela Martin (Angela Kinsey) at her request.
-A frustrated Angela meets a charming, friendly man (Jack Coleman) who is attending the festival with his young son (Griffin Gluck).
+Meanwhile, Dwight Schrute hosts a hay festival in the parking lot for the Thanksgiving holiday, distracting him from a contractual obligation to have sex with Angela Martin at her request.
+A frustrated Angela meets a charming, friendly man who is attending the festival with his young son.
 Angela discovers that he is a widower, and approves when he asks if he can call her sometime.
 Dwight appoints himself the "Hay Festival King" in the meantime, revealing that the entire purpose of the festival was to exorcise memories from his childhood, where his family would host similar hay festivals and he never was elected king for them.
 He arrives at his and Angela's warehouse rendezvous point to see their procreation contract has been stamped VOID, and looks stricken.

-Jim Halpert (John Krasinski) is in the midst of a record sales streak, but Angela informs Jim that Sabre instituted a commissions cap for the year and Jim maxed out his returns.
-Jim talks to Gabe Lewis (Zach Woods) about it, but Gabe insists that he cannot change the policy.
-Unmotivated to work, Jim struggles to entertain himself.
+Jim Halpert is in the midst of a record sales streak, but Angela informs Jim that Sabre instituted a commissions cap for the year and Jim maxed out his returns.
+Jim talks to Gabe Lewis about it, but Gabe insists that he cannot change the policy.
+Unmotivated to work, Jim struggles to entertain himself and is eventually reprimanded by Gabe for disrupting the work of others.
+Jim ends up using CEO Jo Bennett's audiobook to trick Gabe into believing Bennett is reading her audiobook to him over the phone, forcing Gabe to stay late.